 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.

 Please note that all applicants to our University are required to meet our standard English language requirement of GCSE grade C or equivalent, variations to this will be listed on the individual course entry requirements.

 This is the only course in the UK to offer a combination of transpersonal, psychoanalytic and critical approaches to psychology.
 You will explore ways of understanding the self as an open, evolving project that develops through interaction.
 This reflects developments at the leading edge of psychology, drawing upon insights from the history of human exploration of the self.

-You will explore the relationship between psychology and cultural studies, philosophy, theology and social science.
-We provide the opportunity to develop your skills in research methods, including exploring the use of language and the construction of meaning in real-world situations, and ethnographic approaches.
+On this largely theoretical course, you will explore the relationship between psychology and cultural studies, philosophy, theology and social science.
+You will develop your understanding of different research methods, and explore the use of language and the construction of meaning in real-world situations and ethnographic approaches.

 Fees and funding

 Please see the funding page for more information.